It’s no secret that websites that don’t have an effective user experience are almost doomed to suffer from high bounce rates.

 If a visitor lands on the homepage of an e-commerce site, for example, their expected action might be to reach out to customer support or make a purchase.
 In that case, having a bounce rate below 30% could indicate healthy engagement with the page.

-On the other hand, if someone lands on informational pages such as blog posts or articles it’s expected that they’ll read some material before exiting out completely—especially if it’s easy to access more same-topic content.
+On the other hand, if someone lands on informational pages such as blog posts or articles it’s expected that they will read some material before exiting out completely—especially if it’s easy to access more same-topic content.

 This means that these types of pages should target higher bounce rates since those visitors would still be engaging with your content even after they leave the original page they were reading from.